“The Sting’s the Thing”

 – Although many nudibranchs are in possession of them some aeolids in particular have a high concentration of intracellular ovoid discs, called spindles, within their outer skin and stomach epithelium.
 Upon receiving a discharge of nematocysts the spindles, composed of “granular” chitin, are released entangling the nematocyst’s tubules thus impeding their progress and reducing their effect.
 This is analogous to the reactive armour on modern military tanks that explodes outwards upon detecting an incoming projectile.
 Once again, nature is way ahead of us.

 Nearly all of the Aeolidina and many of the Dendronotina use their jaws to slice or crop off segments of their cnidarian prey, the radula being used to drag those pieces further into the oesophagus.
-Species of Doto, belonging to the Dendronotina, however, feed by a different method, piercing the polyps and sucking out the internal fluids.
+Species of Doto, belonging to the Dendronotina, however, feed by a different method, slashing open the stalks of the hydroids and sucking out the internal fluids.

 To generalise, those that hunt across the substrate for anemones and small hydroids tend to have longer oral tentacles the better to cover and sample a broader swathe of territory while those that live on large hydroids, that is, residing and spending their whole adult lifespan on their prey, may have oral tentacles that are quite short.
 Compare, for example, the oral tentacle lengths of Cerberilla ambonensis with Lomanotus sp., both pictured here.